KashifMushtaq/AesGCM_Wrappers/README.md

 ### Prerequisites:
 Use **yum**, **dnf** or **apt-get** to install **nodejs** and **npm** packages.
 Then use **npm** to install:

-    - npm install --save -g ref-napi
+    - sudo npm install --save -g ref-napi
-    - npm install --save -g ffi-napi
+    - sudo npm install --save -g ffi-napi

 ![NodeJS Project](/node1.png)